Heimbuchenthal: Economy

 According to official statistics, in 1998, there were 133 workers on the social welfare contribution rolls working in producing businesses.
 In trade and transport this was 27.
 In other areas, 176 workers on the social welfare contribution rolls were employed, and there were 808 remote workers.
 There are two processing businesses.
 Three businesses are in construction, and furthermore, in 1999, there were 4 agricultural operations with a working area of 29 ha.

 Municipal tax revenue in 1999 amounted to €1,211,000 (converted), of which business taxes (net) amounted to €287,000.

 Attractions

 Heimathenhof

-One kilometre west of the community is found the Heimathenhof, a former estate converted to a hotel and an inn.
+One kilometre west of the municipality is found the Heimathenhof, a former estate converted to a hotel and an inn.
 Right at the estate, red and fallow deer can be seen in a broad enclosure.

 Höllhammer

 Some 4 km southwards in the Elsava valley lies the Höllhammer pond with a former hammerworks.
 First mentioned in the late 13th century was a hunting lodge called Mulen, along with a forester's seat, a Forsthube.
 In 1535, the lordly building was already in ruins and the Counts of Ingelheim, who already had their seat at nearby Mespelbrunn Castle, then had an estate built there, which was named Höllenhof after the nearby Höllschlucht (a gorge).

 About 1700 came the first hammerworks, driven by a mill, which took its name, Höllhammer, from the estate.
 The hammerworks, which in 1795 had been taken over by Georg Ludwig Rexroth, was said in the early 19th century to be “the first and most productive hammerworks” in the Principality of Aschaffenburg.
 About 1830 some 100 people lived at the Höllhammer and the specially built school was attended by up to 30 children.
 Until 1891, production continued.
 Thereafter the lands were converted into an estate.
 Still to be seen are the farmhands’ house with the belltower, the lord's house and the school.
 The buildings are all used as dwellings, even the old smithies.
 In the woods is found the Rexroth family's old graveyard.

 Today, the Höllhammer is private property and not accessible to the public.